Vibration - Health Effects

 Three important factors affect the health effects that can result from exposure to vibration:

 The threshold value of vibration is the level below which there is no risk of vibration syndrome.
 In other words, it is the maximum intensity of vibration to which most healthy workers can be exposed every workday for their entire full-time employment without developing numbness, paleness or chill of fingers.
-Workers will not develop vibration-related injuries or disease if their exposure to vibration is maintained at sufficiently low levels.
+Workers will not be likely to develop vibration-related injuries or disease if their exposure to vibration is maintained at sufficiently low levels.

 What has been observed is that the number of affected people increases as the intensity and duration of vibration exposure increases.
 This type of exposure-response relationship indicates a possible link between health effects and the total amount of vibration energy entering the hands or body.
 Depending on the intensity of exposure, the symptoms may appear months or years after the start of the exposure.

 Since most vibrating machines and tools produce noise, a vibration-exposed worker is likely to be exposed to noise at the same time.
-Studies of hearing loss among lumberjacks revealed that, for equal noise exposure, those with vibration-induced white finger (VWF) had greater hearing loss than those without VWF.
+Studies of hearing loss revealed that, for equal noise exposure, those with vibration-induced white finger (VWF) had greater hearing loss than those without VWF.
 The reason for this effect is not clear.